Monday 8th December - 24 days post-op

 When we eventually came back to the hotel I felt very weak again and just undressed and went to bed.
 Kazzy went down for dinner (although just soup as she has stitches in her mouth) but I just wasn't up to it - I dozed until about 8:30pm, then ordered a light meal from room service.
 I felt a little queasy, and barely managed to eat half of it.

-of packing later - we check out tomorrow morning for the trip back
+later - we check out tomorrow morning for the trip back to Bangkok.

-to Bangkok.
-I'll be very sad to leave, but glad to go home - and
+I'll be very sad to leave, but glad to go home - and I'm especially

 Tuesday 9th December - 25 days post-op